Lacctoff/Real-Estate-App/README.md

     ### Publish Listing
         - at the click of save button we need a dialogue to ask if we truly want to save/publish the listing
         - goto shad-cn and chechk out the alert dialogue and implement it

+## Fifth commit properties
+    ### display listing on Home
+    fetch data from the supabase backend api
+    Map through the objects and style accordingly

+## sixth commit properties
+    ### Adding skeleton loading effects on page load on home screen and also
+    adding the search functionality